stepney141/ndless-docker/README.md

 ### How to build your source

-After building the Docker image with ``$ cd ndless-docker && docker-compose up``, do following operations in the container:
+After starting the Docker container with ``$ cd ndless-docker && docker-compose up``, do following operations in the container:

 ```bash
 $ cd /opt/ndless-dev/src